mozilla-services/docs/source/storage/apis-1.2.rst

     This header will be sent back with all responses, indicating the current timestamp on the server.
-When given in response to a write request, this will be equal to the new timestamp value of any WBOs created or changed by that request.
+When given in response to a write request, this will be equal to the new timestamp value of any BSOs created or changed by that request.

     It is similar to the standard HTTP **Date** header, but the value is